Updated: May 23

 “Then the sovereign of Mitsrayim (Egypt) spoke to the Hebrew midwives, of whom the name of one was Shiphrah and the name of the other Pu‛ah, and he said, “When you deliver the Hebrew women, and see them on the birth-stools, if it is a son, then you shall put him to death, but if it is a daughter, then she shall live.”
 But the midwives feared Elohim, and did not do as the sovereign of Mitsrayim (Egypt) commanded them, and kept the male children alive.
 So, the sovereign of Mitsrayim (Egypt) called for the midwives and said to them, “Why have you done this, and kept the male children alive?”
 And the midwives said to Pharaoh, “Because the Hebrew women are not like the Mitsrian (Egyptian) women.
 For they are lively and give birth before the midwives come to them.”
 So, Elohim was good to the midwives, and the people increased and became very numerous.
 And it came to be, because the midwives feared Elohim, that He provided households for them.”
 (Exodus 1:15-21)

-The Hebrew midwives disobeyed the order of the pharaoh and was blessed by Elohim, because the directive that was given was pure evil, it was not good, and that will come up later when we further read Romans chapter 13.
-Next up is Moses’ mother.
+The Hebrew midwives disobeyed the order of the pharaoh and were blessed by Elohim because the directive that was given was pure evil, it was not good, and that will come up later when we further read Romans chapter 13.

 “And Pharaoh commanded all his people, saying, “Throw every son who is born into the river, and keep alive every daughter.”
 (Exodus 1:22)